-- 1. Children to get into groups 4 or 6 and decide on a role each: - 2.
-As a group, create a busy settlement with everyone working hard, doing their job- encourage interaction with each other e.g.
+- 1. Children to get into groups of 4 or 6 and decide on a role each. - 2.
+As a group create a busy settlement with everyone working hard doing their job...

-Relationship elements they can use:
+Relationship elements they can use in their dance:

-Matching: Could you perform this side by side- all sitting round the fire eating together?
+Matching: Can you perform this side by side- all sitting round the fire eating together?